The Frizzled Leek

 Sous vide corned beef recipe is perfect for St. Patty's Day!
 Enjoy this melt-in-your-mouth corned beef served alongside the classic steamed cabbage and potatoes.

-Overhead photo of cooked corn beef on a platter. this recipe
+Overhead photo of cooked corn beef on a platter.

 St. Patty's Day just got a whole lot better with this perfect corned beef brisket cooked sous vide!